simeonpashley/simeonpashley.github.io/_posts/2013-04-17-what-i-was-responsible-for-as-studio-head.md

 10. Provide customer marketing and PR assets in a timely, high quality fashion.
 11. Evangelise the products within their publisher and to the consumer.
-    Maintain interaction with any title’s player community.
+    Maintain interaction with any title's player community.

 **Business Development**